 Who should take Ashwagandha?

-Those who should avoid Ashwagandha supplements are women who are pregnant or breastfeeding.
+Those who should avoid ashwagandha supplementation are women who are pregnant or breastfeeding.

 Additionally, those taking medication for thyroid disease should be cautious, as it may increase thyroid hormone levels.

-Taking an Ashwagandha supplement may also decrease blood sugar and blood pressure levels; please consult a healthcare professional to learn if it’s right for you.
+Taking an Ashwagandha supplement can have adverse effects because it may also decrease blood sugar and blood pressure levels; please consult a healthcare professional to learn if it’s right for you.

 Benefits of Ashwagandha